 For all-day hospitality with decadent desserts: Honey Salt at Parq Vancouver

-Just off the lobby at the JW Marriott Parq is comfortable-yet-sophisticated Honey Salt by wife-and-husband team Elizabeth Blau and Kim Canteenwalla.
-Menus — which feature locally sourced ingredients — change throughout the day, and there’s also new Dine Outside lunch and dinner menus with optional wine pairings.
-Save room for fabulous desserts such as a chocolate cake with caramelized bananas, milk chocolate mousse, and dark chocolate glaze.
+Just off the lobby at the JW Marriott Parq is comfortable-yet-sophisticated Honey Salt, wife-and-husband team Elizabeth Blau and Kim Canteenwalla work with local farmers, fishermen, and growers to source fresh, regional ingredients for dishes such as harissa roasted organic Maple Hill Farms chicken and British Columbia pink scallop linguine.
+Save room for fabulous desserts like a chocolate cake with caramelized bananas, milk chocolate mousse, and dark chocolate glaze.

 For West Coast cuisine and masterful wine pairings in Gastown: L’Abattoir

-L’Abattoir is in a 19th-century heritage building at the site of Vancouver’s first jail, with a seasonal patio open until October 31, plus a 30-person private dining room for special events.
-The French-influenced menu features local ingredients like albacore, halibut, and duck, all paired with an award-winning wine list or craft cocktails.
-Chefs Lee Cooper and Yoann Therer have a new tasting menu debuting this fall.
+L’Abattoir is in a 19th-century heritage building at the site of Vancouver’s first jail, with a seasonal patio, plus a 1,200-square-foot private dining area for special events.
+The French-influenced menu features local ingredients such as albacore, halibut, and duck, all paired with an award-winning wine list or craft cocktails.
+The new Gaoler’s tasting menu is a great bet for first-time diners, featuring eight or nine seasonal dishes curated by chefs Lee Cooper and Yoann Therer plus optional wine pairings.

 For seafood on the water: LIFT Bar Grill View